ehymowitz/Graphics-Projects/p5/README.md

 p5 project ported from Processing for website use, using matter.js physics engine where useful.

-Surface Tension - Move the mouse to create more balls and interact with them.
+ParticlePlay - Move the mouse to create more balls and interact with them.
 Inspired by: https://www.openprocessing.org/sketch/492096

 BallRings - Creates a ball rings which move in an aesthetic way.
 Move the mouse to change parameters.